taitcha/taitcha.github.io/pages/resume.md

 *2013*   Appalachian Trail
 - Hiked 2,186 miles over 14 states and 6 months to fulfill a lifelong goal

-#### Sr. Interactive Copywriter
-*2009–13*   ARS Advertising
-- Led development of Factory Certified Care Training Program, including training and testing apps, for Whirlpool Corporation in both the U.S. and Canada
-- Coordinated and developed interactive applications for Whirlpool, including interactive catalogs, online content audits for Sears and Home Depot, and iPad applications for Whirlpool sales teams

 <br />

 ##### EDUCATION